AVOID LOCATION ERRORS

-Many states already use GIS data for their emergency response systems or for land use purposes – but not for elections.
+Many states and counties already use GIS data for their emergency response systems or for land use purposes – but not for elections.
 Most state governments have a geographic information officer (GIO), or equivalent, responsible for coordinating across various state and local GIS-based initiatives.
-NSGIC’s Geo-Enabled Elections project is promoting a stronger dialogue between GIOs and election directors and provides best practices, as well as support, to help states leverage GIS data to ensure more effective and accurate elections.
+NSGIC’s Geo-Enabled Elections project is promoting a stronger dialogue between GIOs and election directors and provides best practices, as well as support, to help states and counties leverage GIS data to ensure more effective and accurate elections.

 The Geo-Enabled Elections Project

 The Geo-Enabled Elections project was created to strengthen the accuracy and reliability of America’s electoral system and to increase voters’ confidence that their voices are being heard in each election.
 The project’s goal is to assist states and other election authorities in implementing GIS technology in elections, in order to ensure that voters are placed in the right voting district, receive the right ballot, and vote in the right electoral contests.
-Read more here
+Read more here.